anindyahepth/BatchNorm_in_Transformers_CV/README.md

 Note that ViT uses the learnable positional embedding if 'pool' = 'cls'.
 Training on the MNIST dataset of handwritten digits from scratch, we see that the models with BatchNorm are about 60% faster than the standard ViT in terms of the average inference time per epoch.
 The gain in speed for the average training time per epoch can be even higher.
+As an example, one may consider training and testing the models where the learning rate and batch size in each case is determined by a Bayesian optimization procedure.
-The following graphs compare the performances of the models where the learning rate and batch size in each case by a Bayesian optimization procedure.
+The following graphs compare
+the performances of the models where the learning rate and batch size in each case by a Bayesian optimization procedure.